OHC Scope of Practice

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Understand the variables that affect reliability and validity of the hearing test
+- List three variables that affect either the reliability or validity of the hearing test.

 Training curriculum and certification is intended to ensure the COHC is able to: